ioioioioioioioioioioio/io/README.md

    ```
 3. Scan the QR code in `Expo Go` app (available in Play Store and App Store)

-# Development
+# Code Styling

 Upon launching the project in VSCode you should be prompted to install `prettier` and `eslint`, agree or install the extensions manually if the popup doesn't show.

-Open VSCode settings, search for `default formatter` setting for the editor and set it to `Prettier`.
-It is also **highly** recommended to enable the "Reformat on save" option for Prettier.
-If you commit code that doesn't match the prettier config I'm going to presonally kill you.
+Open VSCode settings, search for `Editor: Default Formatter` setting for the editor and set it to `EsLint`.
+It is also **highly** recommended to enable the "Reformat on save" option.
+You also need to remember to enable `Eslint: Enable` and the `Eslint> Format: Enable` options in settings.
+If you commit code that doesn't match the prettier/eslint config I'm presonally going to kill you.
+I recommend using the searchbar when looking for settings.

-You can also use other editors such as WebStorm, just install the Prettier extension and make sure it is correctly using our `.prettierrc` config file.
+You can also use other editors such as WebStorm, just install EsLint and Prettier and make sure Prettier is correctly using our `.prettierrc` config file.